 |Iron Man 2||2010-05-07|

-View the data grid again and observe that the autoincrement values have been generated.
+View the data grid again and observe the generated

-the live server.
-Launch the MySQL Command Line Client.
-Enter
+external source, such as the MySQL Command Line Client.
+To

 In this section of the tutorial, you have learned how to add data to your database, and also how to execute SQL statements using MySQL Workbench.